Skip to main content

 16. Governing Law and Dispute Resolution.

-This Agreement shall be governed by the laws of the State of Delaware, without regard to any provisions pertaining to choice of law.
+This Agreement shall be governed by the laws of the state as agreed to in the Service Order, without regard to any provisions pertaining to choice of law.
 Any dispute between the parties arising from or relating to this Agreement shall be subject to binding arbitration according to the commercial arbitration rules of the American Arbitration Association (“AAA”).
 Selection of one neutral arbitrator by the parties shall be from the AAA Panel list in accordance with the appointment Rules of the AAA.
 The arbitration will be held in a location mutually agreed upon by the parties, or if no such location can be agreed to, then as appointed by the duly selected arbitrator.
 Each party shall bear its own expenses associated with the arbitration; the parties shall equally share the filing and other administrative fees of the AAA and the expenses of the arbitrator.

 17. Miscellaneous.